 Users can be flagged for role-based access control (RBAC) enforcement.
 This means that any entitlements they have in violation of their assigned roles -- either too many or too few -- can be detected and automatically remediated.

 - Cascading changes to role definitions:

-Hitachi ID Identity Manager includes an RBAC enforcement engine, which is normally run as batch process every 24 hours.
-This engine can detect users whose actual security entitlements are out of compliance with the entitlements that their assigned roles predict.
+Hitachi ID Identity Manager includes an RBAC enforcement mechanism, which is normally run as a batch process every 24 hours.
+This system can detect users whose actual security entitlements are out of compliance with the entitlements that their assigned roles predict.
 This may be because changes were made to their profiles outside of Hitachi ID Identity Manager, or because the role's definition has changed.

-The RBAC enforcement engine detects non-compliant users and automatically submits workflow change requests to bring users back into compliance.
+The RBAC enforcement mechanism detects non-compliant users and automatically submits workflow change requests to bring users back into compliance.

 One of the use cases this supports is cascading role changes: an administrator can change a role's definition and commit the change.
-On the next automated enforcement run, the RBAC automation engine will automatically submit workflow requests to bring users into compliance with the new role definition.
+On the next automated enforcement run, the RBAC automation subsystem will automatically submit workflow requests to bring users into compliance with the new role definition.
 These requests may be auto-approved (depending on organization policy), which means that they may be applied to target systems immediately.

 - Incremental deployment:

 It is difficult to enforce RBAC to every user in a large population simultaneously, such that any excess entitlements are automatically removed and any missing entitlements are automatically added.
 To avoid this, Hitachi ID Identity Manager supports gradual activation of users for RBAC enforcement, allowing time to educate users about the new system and troubleshoot errors in the role model for a few users at a time.

 - Role-aware access certification: